avanthika1302/GeminiHackathon/README.md

 An interactive Streamlit chatbot that helps you understand your photo's style, find similar inspirational images online, and even discover nearby places to recreate those vibes — all with a conversational interface!

+---
+## Flow

+🧠 Smart Photography Assistant – High-Level Flow

+This chatbot offers an engaging, image-aware chat experience tailored for photography enthusiasts.
+Below is a high-level flow description for the assistant:

+🌟 1.
+User Session Initialization

+        Collects user details (Name, Email, Location).

+        Initializes a personalized session.

+🖼️ 2.
+Photo Upload & Analysis

+        User uploads a photo (jpg, jpeg, png).

+        Gemini Vision Model analyzes the photo to extract:

+            📜 Description of the scene

+            🏷️ Tags/keywords

+            🌦️ Ideal weather conditions

+            🎨 Visual elements and style

+            🧭 Suggested use cases (e.g., portrait, travel)

+            📝 Social media caption ideas

+            📍 Nearby similar photography spots (based on location)

+💬 3.
+Conversational Commands

+        Users interact through a chat interface and can:

+            "describe" → Get a natural description of the uploaded photo.

+            "tags" / "caption" → Receive curated hashtags and captions to add to your social media.

+            "weather" → Understand ideal photo conditions.

+            "similar" → See or find visually similar content.

+            "spot" → Discover nearby photo-worthy spots.

+            "upload" → Upload a new image.

+            "start" / "reset" → Clear session and start fresh.

+        Any other query → Handled via Gemini Pro model for a natural, intelligent reply.

+🔄 4.
+Continuous Engagement

+        All interactions are stored in session state.

+        Users can continue chatting, upload new photos, or reset the experience at any time.

+        This flow ensures a seamless and intelligent chat journey powered by LLM and vision models, helping users creatively engage with           their images and explore the world around them through a lens.

 ## Demo

 > Live Demo: [Streamlit Cloud App](https://your-app-url.streamlit.app)